MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-jpa-with-azure-mysql.md

 ms.topic: conceptual
 ---

-# How to use Spring Data JPA with Azure MySQL
+# How to use Spring Data JPA with Azure Database for MySQL

 ## Overview

-This article demonstrates creating a sample application that uses [Spring Data] to store and retrieve information in an Azure [MySQL](https://www.mysql.com/) database using [Java Persistence API (JPA)](https://docs.oracle.com/javaee/7/tutorial/persistence-intro.htm).
+This article demonstrates creating a sample application that uses [Spring Data] to store and retrieve information in an [Azure Database for MySQL](/azure/mysql/) database using [Java Persistence API (JPA)](https://docs.oracle.com/javaee/7/tutorial/persistence-intro.htm).

 ## Prerequisites